somethingindependent/tradeschool/_talks/summer-2018/colorado-accords-hosted-by-the-colorado-sun.md

 ---
-title: The State of the Colorado Accords hosted by the Colorado Sun
+title: The Confluence Accords – A Behind the Scenes Look with the Colorado Sun
 image: assets/trade-school-ig.jpg
 last_modified_at: now
 layout: talk